gethitchhike/manifest/readme.md

 ###Keep 3rd party dependencies flat

 Sometimes you need to use 3rd party libraries to get your plugin working.
 Sure, you can do that.
-But keep it flat.
-And throw them in `/Lib/`
+The 3rd party libraries must be updated using composer.

 ###Only create config values if you need to